clear-code/xmlua/docs/reference/document.md

 title: xmlua.Document
 ---

-# `xmlua.Document` module
+# `xmlua.Document` class

 ## Summary

-It provides common features for HTML document and XML document.
+It's a class for a document.
+Document is HTML document or XML document.

+It has methods of the following modules:

+  * [`xmlua.Serializable`][serializable]: Provides HTML and XML serialization related methods.

+  * [`xmlua.Searchable`][searchable]: Provides node search related methods.

+It means that you can use methods in the modules.

 ## Methods